mathkimchi/singularity/DEVLOG.md

 Yeah, I realized this isn't really a feature and now it stopped being exciting.
 Also, I think this is just going to introdudce a bunch of boilerplate without any real gains, especially since a lot of this logic is already in caching app.

+...

+6:32PM

+What a waste, I'm just going to work on fixing the nested bug now.
+I'm sad.

+I made every recursive node applet print title and focusing state, and that seems normal.
+(Testing with set_title helps.)

+I'm printing when recursive node applet returns display, and it seems like the second layer just isn't being called.

+Oh mah lord, it was just a caching problem.
+I damage treeview but forgot to damage display on focus change.

+That was a simple fix.
+I'm going to commit then disable (comment out) the debug logs and then I have some UX improvements I realized the tree system needed while using it for debugging:
+- if I'm on the focusing state and press something that isn't captured, I should just focus on inner and forward that keypress
+- the indent is too large (especially with the current fontsize and on my laptop screen) (I think it is 4 per depth rn but it also varies depending on if its focued or not)
+- finally implement a custom display for world tree?